Chateau La Mission Haut-Brion is clearly the next left bank claret in terms of price rank after the Premier Crus.

 There’s a red second wine called La Chapelle La Mission Haut Brion and a white second wine called La Clarte de Haut Brion Blanc.
 Unusally for second wines, we recommend both.

-2003 was a good vintage in Pessac-Léognan
+2005 was an exceptional vintage in Pessac-Léognan